aloon/go-scrum-poker/README.md

-# scrum-poker
+# go-scrum-poker

 Free Agile Estimation App

-the application is made with go using websockets
+The application is made with go using websockets

+The application is running in https://go-scrum-poker.fly.dev/